gojaunt/jaunt/PRESS-RELEASE.md

-# Project Name #
+# Jaunt #
-VictoriousCemetery
+formerly know ans VictoriousCemetery
 <!--
 > This material was originally posted [here](http://www.quora.com/What-is-Amazons-approach-to-product-development-and-product-management).
 It is reproduced here for posterities sake.